This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 The human should see the exact thing that will go out.

-The final payload should include the copy, the image or asset status, the links, the destination, the scheduled time and any metadata that affects how the content appears.
+That means the copy, image or asset status, links, destination, scheduled time and any metadata that affects how the content appears.

-If an image is missing, the system should say so plainly and ask whether text-only publishing is acceptable.
+If an image is missing, the system should say so plainly and ask whether publishing the text alone is acceptable.

 2. Approval must be specific to the action

-For low-risk internal work, loose approval language is fine.
-For external publishing, the system should require specific commands.
+For internal work with low risk, loose approval language is fine.
+For public channels, the system should require specific commands.

 For example:

-This is less elegant than a one-word approval.
-It is also safer.
+This is less elegant than a single word approval.
+It is safer.

 Chat history is not a reliable operating system.

-A serious workflow needs durable state: the approved version, the source packet, the evaluation score, the publishing target, the approval timestamp and the result.
+A serious workflow needs durable state: the approved version, source packet, evaluation score, publishing target, approval timestamp and result.

-In my case, that state lives in Mark OS, a GitHub-backed repo containing agent definitions, reusable skills, processed knowledge, content ideas, learning reviews and draft packets.
+In my case, that state lives in Mark OS, a GitHub repo containing agent definitions, reusable skills, processed knowledge, content ideas, learning reviews and draft packets.

 That matters because the agent can inspect what happened later.
 I can inspect it too.
 The system is not relying on vibes buried in a conversation thread.